bstadie/rl_starter_kit/2-basic-quest-cluster/README.md

 conda create --name torchenv -c conda-forge pytorch=1.11[build=cuda112*] numpy python=3.8 cudatoolkit=11.2 --yes
 ```

-This command will create a new environment named "torchenv" and will install `pytorch`, `numpy`, Python version 3.8 a$
+This command will create a new environment named "torchenv" and will install `pytorch`, `numpy`, Python version 3.8 and `cudatoolkit` version 11.2, and its dependencies.
+These version numbers can and should be changed to the most updated version as supported by the Quest system.

 Once the environment has be created, the environment can activated with